Yes, Trump can declare an emergency

 Like many great civilizations before us, America is slouching toward authoritarianism.
 Democracies tend toward kingship in almost every case since charismatic leaders and demagogues are so successful at deceiving voters by appealing to emotion rather than reason.

 Our founders rejected pure democracy for that very reason.
 That’s why we have a republic in which institutions and a constitutional separation of powers prevents authority from coagulating.
-The same Democrats who now decry Trump’s claims of magisterial power include some of those who said, for instance, that Trump’s successor had the authority to mint a $1 trillion coin in order to circumvent congressional authority over borrowing.
+The same Democrats who now decry Trump’s claims of magisterial power include some of those who said, for instance, that Trump’s predecessor had the authority to mint a $1 trillion coin in order to circumvent congressional authority over borrowing.

 There are many crises in America today.
 That may include our chaotic and malformed immigration regime.
 But it also includes our pitiful Congress, partisanship and electoral cowardice has made the branch of government intended to be the first among equals into a vassal.